hypathianet/website/hypathianet/content/blog/secure-deployment-to-k8s.md

 ## Deploying into the ICC

-Picture the build pipeline of GitLab has finally succeeded and created a new container image.
+Let's assume the build pipeline of GitLab has finally succeeded and created a new container image.
 Naturally, now I want to have the pipeline deploy it into the cluster.
 Or to be more precise, to change the configuration of the cluster in such a manner, that it will pull the new image and then restart the ports according to the [update rules] (https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment) of Deployments and Replica Sets.

-Dazu muss ich in meiner `.gitlab-ci.yml` nur ein paar Variablen setzen und ein entsprechender Job enthalten sein:
+For this I have to set only a few variables in my `.gitlab-ci.yml` and a corresponding job must be present:

 ```
 variables: